TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dd>
     <dl>
       <dt>AlgorithmMismatchError</dt>
-      <dd>Intended to be used in general cases when actual behaviour of does not mathcing with desired.</dd>
+      <dd>Intended to be used in general cases when actual behaviour does not match with desired.</dd>
       <dt>ClassRedundantSubsequentInitializationError</dt>
       <dd>Intended to be used when the class developed as singleton has been attempted to initialize twice.</dd>
       <dt>ClassRequiredInitializationHasNotBeenExecutedError</dt>
-      <dd>Intended to be used when the class besides the construction requires the initialization, but the initializing method has not been called.</dd>
+      <dd>Intended to be used when the class besides the construction requires the initialization but the initializing method has not been called.</dd>
       <dt>ConfigFileNotFoundError</dt>
-      <dd>Intended to be used when some utility requires the config file, but it has not been found.</dd>
+      <dd>Intended to be used when some utility requires the config file but it has not been found.</dd>
       <dt>CrossBrowserIssueError</dt>
-      <dd>Recommended to be used when some processing could not be executed because of certain browsers's limitations.</dd>
+      <dd>Intended to be used when some processing could not be executed because of certain browsers's limitations.</dd>
       <dt>DataRetrievingFailedError</dt>
-      <dd>Intended to be used when the data retrieving from any external resource (server, database, etc.) failed.</dd>
+      <dd>Intended to be used when the data retrieving from some external resource (server, database, file, etc.) failed.</dd>
       <dt>DataSubmittingFailed</dt>
       <dd>Intended to be used when the data submitting to any external resource (server, database, etc.) failed.</dd>
       <dt>DOM_ElementRetrievingFailedError</dt>
       <dd>
-        Intended be used when some requiring element retrieving from the DOM has been failed.
+        Intended be used when some element retrieving from the DOM has been failed.
-        It could be not only on client side but also on server side rendering or HTML code processing.
+        It could occur not only on client side but also on server side, during rendering or HTML code processing.
       </dd>
       <dt>FileReadingFailedError</dt>
       <dd>Intended to be used when the file reading was not go as expected</dd>
       <dt>ImproperUsageError</dt>
       <dd>
-        Intended to be used when the cass/function has been attempted to use improperly.
+        Intended to be used when the class/function has been attempted to use improperly.
         Herewith, try to name the function/methods such as it will be obvious how to use it and also limit the usage by TypeScript typing.
       </dd>
       <dt>IncompatiblePropertiesInObjectTypeParameterError</dt>